040code/040code.github.io/content/posts/2020-05-25-scaling-selfhosted-action-runners/index.md

 ## Introduction

 Last year GitHub released [self-hosted action runners](https://github.blog/2019-11-05-self-hosted-runners-for-github-actions-is-now-in-beta/) which already empower you to run GitHub actions on your own machines.
 At the time of, the feature was quite limited; it lacked an API and only supported repository level runners.
 We could already automate the deployment of a single self-hosted runner for one repo with Terraform on AWS.
 But the clear drawback here is that you will pay AWS for hosting your instances, even if there is no workload to execute.
 Over the last months, GitHub released an [API](https://github.blog/changelog/2020-01-27-github-actions-api-beta/) for self-hosted action runners, and support for [org level runners](https://github.blog/changelog/2020-04-22-github-actions-organization-level-self-hosted-runners/) was added.
-Therefore, now is a good moment to have a second look on how to utilize self-hosted runners, and scale the self-hosted runners up and down based on workload.
+Therefore, now is a good moment to have a second look on how to utilize self-hosted runners, and scale the self-hosted runners up and down based on workload using the GitHub API.
+Similar to scaling runners for GitHub we wrote an [article](/2017/12/09/runners-on-the-spot) on how to scale runners for [GitLab](https://docs.gitlab.com/runner/) which Terraform community module you find [here](https://github.com/npalm/terraform-aws-gitlab-runner).

 ## Why?